 - Who can write your prescription.
-A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must prescribe your medication. - Where you can obtain them.
+A licensed physician or dentist, and in states allowing it, licensed/certified providers with prescriptive authority prescribing within their scope of practice must prescribe your medication. - Where you can obtain them.
 You may fill the prescription at a In-Network pharmacy, a Out-of-Network pharmacy, or by mail. - In-Network pharmacies will process your prescription in accordance with the governing contract, requesting the appropriate copayment.
-You may learn which pharmacies are In-Network by visiting our website at www.qualchoice.com. - A Out-of-Network pharmacy will have no information about our contracted payment rates or your copayment amounts.
-You will therefore have to pay the full cost for the prescription and submit a claim within 30 days to QualChoice for reimbursement.
-You will be reimbursed the High QualChoice contracted payment for the drug, less your copayment.
-This may leave you also paying the difference between the amount you were charged by the pharmacy and the amount allowed as payment for your prescription drug.
-It is less expensive for you if you use a In-Network pharmacy. - We have a contracted mail-order pharmacy that will fill up to a 90-day supply of your maintenance medications.
+You may learn which pharmacies are In-Network by visiting our website at www.qualchoice. com. - We have a contracted mail-order pharmacy that will fill up to a 90-day supply of your maintenance medications.
 One copayment will be charged for each 31-day supply and 3 copayments for a 90-day supply. - We use a formulary.
 Drugs are placed on the formulary in a way that reflects their therapeutic value and their cost.
-We have an open formulary.
-This means that, with the exception of medications which are excluded from coverage (see below), brand name medications not listed in the formulary document are predominantly covered at Tier III.
+With the exception of medications excluded from coverage, brand name medications not listed in the comprehensive formulary document will not be covered.